 When you look at our region’s most pressing challenges through a gender lens, you see new solutions.
 Over the last five years, Chicago Foundation for Women has worked with 67 agencies to bring a gender lens to our work.
 This means careful consideration of the unique experiences and specific needs of people based on their gender identity, and designing programs and services with them in mind, for better results.
 During the Resilience phase, CFW will advance equity for the region through the transformation of organizational culture and systems — so that the Chicago nonprofit sector more intentionally applies a gender lens to its work.

-Chicago Foundation for Women’s response to the attack at the U.S. Capitol on January 6, 2021, from Felicia Davis, President and CEO: The incidents that […]
+Chicago Foundation for Women’s response to the anti-Asian hate crimes that took place in Atlanta on March 16, 2021, from Felicia Davis, President and CEO: […]

 Chicago Foundation for Women is a leading convener of women in Chicago.
 Check out our upcoming events below.
 All of our events, including those hosted by our Giving Councils, are open to the public unless otherwise specified.

 To read about meetings and events we've held, visit our entire Events Schedule.
 Questions?
 Email firstname.lastname@example.org.